 This course is run asynchronously.
-In other words, you do not have to log in at a certain time and are free to log in on your own time with deadlines in our course and it is important for you to dedicate a significant amount of time each week for our course.
+In other words, you do not have to log in at a certain time and are free to log in when you can so you can balance the uncertainty that is enveloping our lives.
+That said, there is a significant amount of work with deadlines in our course and it is important for you to dedicate a significant amount of time each week for our course.
 You must log in to our course each week.
 Please refer to the absence/presence policy and requirements.

-I am your point of contact for any issues with the technology in our course.
 Here is your access to our course this term:

-https://canvas.instructure.com/enroll/TYE4KB
+https://canvas.instructure.com/enroll/LWWREF